-A level 3 BTEC is equivalent to 3 A Levels, and students can actually gain a significant amount of UCAS points if they perform well.
+A level 3 BTEC is equivalent to 2-3 A Levels, dependent on whether they do a diploma or extended diploma and students can actually gain a significant amount of UCAS points if they perform well.

 BTECs have a global reputation and can help students prepare for employment and university by developing the skills necessary to excel in each such as time management, communication, problem solving and planning.